Tinks18/Go-Gym/README.md

 **Edit Booking Page**

-On the manage bookings page an edit button is present that allows the user to direct to a form and update their booking when required.
+On the  my schedule bookings page an edit button is present that allows the user to direct to a form and update their booking when required.
 This will allow the user to easily manage their own booking.

-For staff users, they can also edit bookings from the manage booking page, even if they did not create the reservation.
-This will allow restaurant staff to ammend details as needed.
+For staff users, they can also edit bookings from the schedule booking page.
+This will allow gym staff to ammend details as needed.

 ![Edit Booking](static/images/edit-slot.png)
-)

-``USER-STORY - As a user, I would like to receive feedback when I create a booking or edit one so I know it was completed successfully``
+``USER-STORY - As a user, I would like to deletee a booking successfully``

 Implementation:

 **Delete Booking Page**

-A delete button was added to the manage bookings page that will allow users to delete their booking should they no longer require it.
+A delete button was added to the my schedule bookings page that will allow users to delete their booking should they no longer require it.

 For staff members, they also have the abaility to delete any booking through the UI as well.
 This will allow staff to free up schedules capacity should a customer call to cancel their booking.

 ![Delete Booking](static/images/my-schedule.png)
-)

 Favicon
     * A site wide favicon was implemented.
     * This provides an image in the tabs header to allow the user to easily identify the website if they have multiple tabs open.

 ![Favicon](static/favicon/favicon.ico)
-)

 **Error Pages**